 The chef de cuisine is in charge of all production functions of the kitchens and the kitchen staff.

-Chef de cuisine duties and responsibilities are the following:-
+Duties and Responsibilities of Chef de cuisine are the following:

 - Planning various types of menus.